jimrothstein/docs/300_tech_notes.md

 -	MTP is protocol to move files;  seems imperfect;  PTP for photos mtp://[usb:001,085]   where 085 refers to device.
 (Run lsusb)
 -	AVOID this stuff;   **stay with ADB and fix those file names**

+-	**adb backup**	disapppointing, time-sink;  THINK backup all all my apps, data, but can NOT find clear documentation.
+STOP.
+-	Do not like Google bloatware.
+Expected something like ONEPLUS (which I install ROM).
+Google's rules, annoyances - must remove.  do not want G- ecosystem to point to each of its sister apps.

 ```